techbrett/OfficeDocs-SkypeForBusiness/Teams/CQD-teams-utilization-report.md

   1. The table below the chart displays the metrics for that hour.
 This table can be sorted by any column header.
 However, we would be interested in finding problematic areas.
     ![Screenshot of Hourly Trend by Media Type metrics in Teams Usage Reports.](media/CQD-teams-utilization-report15.png)

   1. We see that the IND region is experiencing poor video performance in conferences during this time frame.
-After, the CQD QER Microsoft reports can be used to narrow down the problematic location as the region and time frame has been identified.
+After, the CQD QER Microsoft reports can be used to narrow down the problematic location as the region and time frame have been identified.

 ### Conference Details

 The Conference Details report provides additional insight for meetings, from an attendee list, to the media types used during the session.

-Select a conference the participant bar in the conference ID chart on the Daily Usage page to drill down into the conference details.
+Select a conference from the participant bar in the conference ID chart on the Daily Usage page to drill down into the conference details.

 ![Screenshot of conference participant bar for Conference Details report in Teams Usage Reports.](media/CQD-teams-utilization-report24.png)